CERTCC/Vultron/docs/topics/process_models/cs/cs_model.md

 Our reasoning for allowing states in $\cdot\cdot\cdot p \cdot A$ to persist is
 twofold:

--   First, the connection between attacks and exploited vulnerabilities is often made later during incident analysis.
+1. The connection between attacks and exploited vulnerabilities is often made later during incident analysis.
 While the attack itself may have been observed much earlier, the knowledge of *which* vulnerability it targeted may be delayed until after other events have occurred.

--   Second, attackers are not a monolithic group.
+2. Attackers are not a monolithic group.
 An attack from a niche set of threat actors does not automatically mean that the knowledge and capability of exploiting a particular vulnerability is widely available to all possible adversaries.
 Publication, in that case,